 People may look different, feel tired, and be unable to talk or eat the way they used to before treatment.
 People who have a tracheostomy need to learn how to take care of the stoma and keep it clean.
 Some people may experience depression.
 The health care team can help people adjust and connect them with both physical and emotional support services.

-People recovering from laryngeal or hypopharyngeal cancer are also encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended cancer screening tests.
+People recovering from laryngeal or hypopharyngeal cancer are also encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, limiting alcohol, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for you needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.